 An entity may submit separate applications to the Solicitation on Topics Informing New Program Areas: Topic I, DE-FOA-0001953 and FLExible Carbon Capture and Storage (FLECCS) DE-FOA-0002220 and/or FLExible Carbon Capture and Storage SBIR/STTR (FLECCS SBIR/STTR) DE-FOA-0002221 (collectively, the "FLECCS Program").
-However, if an entity receives a Financial Assistance Award from ARPA-E under Solicitation on Topics Informing New Program Areas: Topic I, DE-FOA-0001953, that entity will be prohibited from participation on any FLECCS Project Team.
+However, any individual participating on if an entity receives a Financial Assistance Award from ARPA-E under Solicitation on Topics Informing New Program Areas: Topic I, DE-FOA-0001953, that entity participation on any FLECCS Project Team.

-1. SBIR ELIGIBILITY
+1. INDIVIDUALS